-Worcester State University also makes available a double major in elementary education and the arts for students who want to teach the arts.
+Worcester State University also makes available a double major in Early Childhood or Elementary Education and the arts for students who want to teach the arts.
 Students fulfill Education requirements and VPA requirements with a concentration in Art, Music, Theatre, or Visual and Performing Arts.
 (See below)